fabianlaule/contao-uberspacempc/README.md

 UberspaceMPC
 ============

 This extension for Contao Open Source CMS enables users to change their mailbox password in the frontend of the website.
+This extensionen was developed for the great hoster called Uberspace <uberspace.de>.

 ###How does the extension works?